3270 Extended Data Stream

 extended highlighting and colors when available.
 To achieve this the

-application needs to inspect the Query Reply to ascertain whether the
+application needs to inspect the Query Reply to ascertain whether

 support of these features is available.
 Our previous code

-snippets in items 1 to 4 above have brought us to the point where the
+snippets in items 1 to 4 above have brought us to the point where

 Query has now been issued, and the Query Reply now has to be read